Ecommerce Paradise Shopping Ads Management Review 2026: Feed-Only PMax for High-Ticket Stores

 The managed service costs more than doing it yourself but produces results faster because the setup is done correctly from the start and optimizations happen based on experience rather than trial and error.
 For store owners who want to learn the ads side themselves, the High-Ticket Dropshipping Masterclass covers Shopping ads setup and optimization in three dedicated modules.

-The Turnkey store service includes Shopping ads setup as part of the full build, which means Turnkey clients launch with campaigns already configured and a feed already optimized.
-This gives Turnkey stores a meaningful head start on the data accumulation period compared to stores that launch without ads and add them later.
-Clients who come through Turnkey and want ongoing management after the initial launch period can continue with the ads management service for sustained campaign optimization beyond what’s included in the three months of post-launch coaching.
+The done-for-you store build service includes Shopping ads setup as part of the full build, which means clients launch with campaigns already configured and a feed already optimized.
+This gives those stores a meaningful head start on the data accumulation period compared to stores that launch without ads and add them later.
+Clients who come through the done-for-you build and want ongoing management after the initial launch period can continue with the ads management service for sustained campaign optimization beyond what is included in the three months of post-launch coaching.

 Frequently Asked Questions